photomz/arc-evolutionary/writeup.md

 # ARC and the Path to AGI

+Working on ARC has got me thinking a lot about how humans think.

 One key difference between how humans and current LLMs solve ARC is that humans use [deductive reasoning](https://en.wikipedia.org/wiki/Deductive_reasoning).